SecurityPhoton/Yubico/README.md

 > PKCS#11 also known as Cryptographic Token Interface Standard is a widely-used, platform-independent API standard that defines functions and data structures for interacting with cryptographic tokens, such as hardware security modules (HSMs), smart cards, and USB tokens.

-Unfortunaly not all SSH windows programs work with PKCS11 so you cannot use them with key - so it may be unconvienent in some cases.
+Unfortunaly not all SSH windows programs work with PKCS11 and you cannot use them with key - so it may be unconvienent in some cases.